 There are two locations; the primary one is on Pierrepont Street in Brooklyn Heights.
 The Empire Stores in DUMBO is the site of the second outlet.

 The hours of the Brooklyn Historical Society in DUMBO present a planning challenge.
-Only Friday through Sunday, 11 AM to 5 PM, are they open.
-The Pierrepont facility is open every day from 12 to 5 p.m. on Wednesdays.
+They are open only Friday through Sunday, 11 AM to 5 PM.
+The Pierrepont facility is open daily from 12 to 5 p.m. on Wednesdays.

 2.5) Take a Ride on Water Ferry